Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Religions.md

 # 🕌 Religions
-List of all religions in Baedoor universe.
+List of all organised religions, religious groups and informal faiths in Baedoor universe.

 ---